Nano, Perform, Ultra, Multi Chimera Processors

 • Deterministic, non-speculative execution delivers predictable performance levels

-• AXI Interfaces to system memory (independent data and instruction access)
+• Configurable AXI Interfaces to system memory (independent data and instruction access)

-• Local L2 data memory (multi-bank, configurable 2MB to 32MB) minimizes off-chip DDR access, lowering power dissipation
+• Local L2 data memory (multi-bank, configurable 1MB to 16MB) minimizes off-chip DDR access, lowering power dissipation

-• Optimized for INT8 machine learning inference (with optional INT16 support) plus 32b DSP ops
+• Optimized for INT8 machine learning inference (with optional FP16 floating point MAC support, and A8W4 MAC option) plus 32b ALU DSP ops for full C++ compiler support

 • Compiler-driven, fine-grained clock gating delivers power savings